 a

-CHOOSING THE RIGHT ATTORNEY, and one who,
+CHOOSING THE RIGHT ATTORNEY, One Who,

 1) Practices federal criminal defense in a federal court and